 How will I know if my property is within the Northern Corridor or Segment 1 Alternative Study Area?

-If your property is one in which WAPA needs to request right-of-entry, you will be receiving additional correspondence and phone calls.
+If your property is one in which WAPA needed to request right-of-entry, you would have been contacted in fall 2017.

 Will WAPA and SMUD purchase easements on my property?